educastellano/bidirectional-map/README.md

 # Bidirectional Map

-Create key/value collections with unique keys and unique values.
+Create "key/value" collections of one-to-one correspondence.
+Internally it uses two [Map](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Map) objects, so both keys and values can be of any type.

 # Install